emilienaples/emilienaples.github.io/nasa-jpl.md

 <p>
 The progression of states (S0, S1, S2, etc.), observations (O0, O1, O2, etc.), actions (A0, A1, A2, etc.), and rewards (R0, R1, R2, etc.) over time.
 This kind of diagram is typically used to visualize the dynamics of a POMDP, where at each time step, an action is taken based on the current belief state, a new observation is made, and the belief state is updated.
 <p>
-We are then able to make decisions with incomplete knowledge about the current state and where the outcomes of actions are uncertainty </p>
+We are then able to make decisions with incomplete knowledge about the current state and where the outcomes of actions are uncertain. </p>